-How do I get grime off my shower?
+How do I get the grime off my shower?

-There’s a variety of options for removing grime off your shower, but we’ll stick to an ammonia-based cleaner due to its tremendous potency.
+There’s a variety of options for removing grime from your shower, but we’ll stick to an ammonia-based cleaner due to its tremendous potency.
 Here’s how to use your mixture:

 Ensure proper ventilation